pointcarre-app/maths.pm/pms/dataviz2/session_1_b.md

 > `conda` is a tool that we don't recommend to use, as it's more complex to manage than `pyenv`.

-**Kind remainder**: it's always a bad idea to interact with the system Python version.
+**Kind reminder**: it's always a bad idea to interact with the system Python version.
 Python is used by most of the OS, updating some libraries (or any other operation)might break the system.
 {: .alert .alert-warning .alert-soft}